Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ### species
 [&#8593;](#top)

 `species` field is not mandatory, but it can be used to filter data.
 It can contain zero, one or more value according to the type of data.
-It is recommended to favor the binomial form without the Author abbreviatoin (ie `L.`), eg Vitis vinifera, Quercus Robur, Triticum aestivum
+It is recommended to favor the binomial form without the Author abbreviation (ie `L.`), _e.g._ _Vitis vinifera_, _Quercus robur_, _Triticum aestivum_.

 >>>
 Note: for WheatIS federation specifically, the species name must match one of the values below in order to be available through the [WheatIS search tool](https://urgi.versailes.inra.fr/wheatis), otherwise the entry will be filtered out.
 Note that if you have wheat and non wheat data, you don't have to provide them twice in dedicated files, the loading process will manage to generate the relevant indexes for the general plant search and the WheatIS search.

 - Aegilops*
 - Hordeum*